 - The Reach Group

 Note: We aren’t recommending any of the ad networks.
-It’s rather an example to show you, the publisher.
+It’s rather an example to know what are the ad networks you can work with.
 We suggest you bypass ad networks and connect directly with demand partners via header bidding wrapper.
-How to assess whether you are eligible to implement header bidding or not?
+But how to assess whether you are eligible to implement header bidding or not?
 If your monthly page views are greater than 1 million, you can get better demand and revenue by running header bidding.
-Get started today.
+So, why not get started today?

 How to Run Multiple Ad Networks?

-So, now you are sure that you can run ad networks along with Google AdSense.
-But wondering how to do that?
-That’s understandable as the ad tech industry has evolved and so many technologies have been introduced in the past decade.
+Now that you are sure that you can run ad networks along with Google AdSense.
+But are you wondering how to do that?
+That’s quite obvious as the ad tech industry has evolved and so many technologies have been introduced in the past decade.
 Generally, there are two methods publishers opt for – waterfall or header bidding.

-In the waterfall method, ad networks are ranked or prioritized based on historic performance.
-If the primary ad network can’t fill-up the ad inventories with ads and leaves the impressions unfilled, then it is passed to the secondary network.
-The second network will try to fill the impressions and if it fails, then it is passed to the next one.
+In the waterfall method, ad networks are ranked or prioritized based on their historic performance (i.e. CPMs, targeting, fill rate, etc.).
+If the primary ad network can’t fill-up the ad inventories and leaves the impressions unfilled, then it is passed to the secondary network.
+The second network will try to fill the unfilled impressions and if it fails, then it is passed to the next one.
 And this process is continued until an ad is served or you run out of ad networks.

 The second method is – header bidding.
-In header bidding, you can connect to multiple demand partners simultaneously to sell your ad impressions in real-time.
-Header bidding can sell your ad impressions based on real-time market value and encourages bidders to bid intensively to win the impressions – resulting in the best possible ad revenue.
+In header bidding, you can connect to multiple demand partners simultaneously to sell your ad impressions at the highest possible CPM rates.
+The technology can sell your ad impressions based on real-time market value and encourages bidders to bid intensively to win the impressions – resulting in the best possible ad revenue.
 It bypasses all the inefficiencies in the waterfall model.
 Learn why it is better here.
 As said above, you need to pass the threshold to implement and get the best out of header bidding.

 If I do so, What Will Be the Impact?

-By the time, you know integrating more than one ad networks can increase revenue and fills the existing void in your setup.
+By this time, you might have understood that integrating more than one ad network can increase ad revenue and fill rates for your existing setup.

-That being said, it can increase complexity, page latency, and ad loading error, unless you set up your ad server properly.
-Google has excellent documentation and training video library to guide you through the ad server setup.
+That being said, it can also increase complexity, page latency, and ad loading error, unless you set up your ad server properly.
+Google Ad Manager has excellent documentation and training video library to guide you through the ad server setup.

 Google AdSense is undoubtedly one of the best ad networks a publisher can try and it doesn’t even require minimum traffic conditions.
 But, as illustrated above, running more than one ad network in parallel with AdSense can yield better results.
 Let’s take an example of a publisher working with Media.net and AdSense at the same time.

 If your RPM is around $10 without AdSense, you can expect a 20 to 30 percent uplift.
-However, it highly depends on your audience and site quality.
+However, it highly depends on your audience as well as website quality.

-The key is to keep experimenting and measure their performance over a period of time.
+The key is to keep experimenting and measure the ad networks’ performance over a period of time.
 Doing this helps you to know which combination works best for your niche.

-There are several ad networks which don’t ask publishers to work with them solely.
-And it is one of the best merits of such ad networks since this enables the publishers to do A/B testing with their ad formats, sizes, and many other things.
-It is advisable to keep a track on all ad networks as working with multiple partners can create reporting discrepancies, etc. Apart from a few complexities, multiple ad networks can undoubtedly work better than one.
+Several ad networks don’t ask publishers to work with them solely.
+And it is one of the best merits of such ad networks since this enables the publishers to do A/B testing with the ad formats, sizes, and many other things with other ad networks.
+However, it is advisable to keep track of all ad networks because integrating multiple partners can create reporting discrepancies, etc. Apart from a few complexities, multiple ad networks can undoubtedly yield better than one ad network.